HumanSignal/label-studio/docs/source/guide/storage.md

 ### Troubleshoot CORS and access problems

-If you have trouble accessing bucket objects in Label Studio, check your web browser console (Ctrl + Shift + i in Chromium) for errors.
+If you have trouble accessing bucket objects in Label Studio, check your web browser console for errors.

 * If you see CORS problems, see [Configuring cross-origin resource sharing (CORS)](https://cloud.google.com/storage/docs/configuring-cors) in the Google Cloud Storage documentation.
  <img src='/images/cors-error-2.png' style="opacity: 0.9; max-width: 500px">